Intro to Java Classwork: Mean Calculator, Part 2

 numbers if two or more numbers occur the same number of times, and

-more than all of the other numbers in the list.
+more than any of the other numbers in the list.
 If every number

 in the list occurs exactly one time, then the list has no modes.